 How to Enable Username/Password Authentication (SASL/PLAIN) in Kafka 4.0 with HAProxy SSL Termination

-In the previous post, How to Install Kafka 4.0 on a Single Ubuntu 24.04 Node with HAProxy SSL Termination, we set up a Kafka 4.0 server in KRaft mode with SSL termination using HAProxy.
-However, that setup allowed unauthenticated client access to the Kafka broker.
+In the previous post, How to Install Kafka 4.0 on a Single Ubuntu 24.04 Node with HAProxy SSL Termination, we set up a Kafka 4.0 broker in KRaft mode with:

 Architecture Recap